ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

    </table>

 If the control surfaces do not respond correctly, change the RCn_reversed parameter (from 0 to 1, or from 1 to 0).
 Do NOT reverse the output on your transmitter.
-It must be changed in the flight controller!
+It must be changed in the autopilot!
 Double check MANUAL mode for the same inputs.
 If everything is setup correctly, the plane should be almost ready to fly.